evildmp/diataxis-documentation-framework/complex-hierarchies.rst

-Lists longer than a few items are very hard for humans to read, unless they have an inherent mechanical order - numerical, or alphabetical. *Seven items seems to be a comfortable general limit.* If you find that you're looking at lists longer than that in your tables of contents, you need to find a way to break them up into small ones.
+Lists longer than a few items are very hard for humans to read, unless they have an inherent mechanical order - numerical, or alphabetical. *Seven items seems to be a comfortable general limit.* If you find that you're looking at lists longer than that in your tables of contents, you probably need to find a way to break them up into small ones.

-Once again, what matters here most is not the integrity of whatever scheme you're working with, but **the experience of the reader**.
+As always, what matters most is **the experience of the reader**.
 Diátaxis works because it fits user needs well - if your execution of Diátaxis leads you to formats that seem uncomfortable or ugly, then you need to use it differently.